netinfluence/NetinfluenceUploadBundle/README.md

  * when picking one or many files, those are sent to the server via AJAX
  * files are validated using rules from bundle config
  * if successful, they are stored in the `sandbox` filesystem
- * a token is sent back and placed in the form
+ * some data is sent back and placed in the form
- * when the form is finally submitted and valid, you will receive the corresponding Symfony2 `file` objects
+ * when the form is finally submitted and valid, you will receive `FormFile` objects
  * you can now handle those yourself